Concordium/concordium-java-sdk/README.md

 - Register Data
 Registers a maximum of 256 bytes on the chain.

+- Initialize Contract
+Initialize a smart contract from an already deployed module.

+- Deploy Contract
+Deploy a smart contract module.

+- Update Contract
+Update a smart contract.

 ## Exceptions and general error handling

 - `TransactionCreationException`